Psychological operations (United States): Afghanistan burning bodies incident

-On 1 October 2005 in Gumbad, Afghanistan, soldiers from the 173rd Airborne decided to burn the bodies of two Taliban fighters killed in a firefight the previous day for hygienic reasons.
-Despite Islamic customs that forbid cremation, they chose to proceed.
+On 1 October 2005 in Gumbad, Afghanistan, soldiers from the 173rd Airborne burned the bodies of two Taliban fighters killed in a firefight the previous day for hygienic reasons, despite Islamic customs that forbid cremation.
 The platoon leader also failed to properly notify his battalion commander of the decision prior to burning the bodies.
 When his battalion commander was notified, he ordered the flaming bodies to be extinguished.
 An official investigation into the incident found evidence of poor decision making, poor judgement, poor reporting, and a lack of knowledge and respect for local Afghan custom and tradition.
 The infantry officer received a general officer letter of reprimand.
 Reserve PSYOP soldiers were involved because they heard about the incident and used the information to incite Taliban fighters in another area where freelance journalist Stephen Dupont was located.
 Dupont reported that the PSYOP soldiers claimed the bodies were to be burned due to hygiene concerns.

 During the War on Terror, U.S. PSYOP teams often broadcast abrasive messages over loudspeakers to try to tempt enemy fighters into direct confrontation, where the Americans have the upper hand.
 Other times, they use their loudspeaker to convince enemy soldiers to surrender.
 In the Afghanistan incident, a PSYOP sergeant allegedly broadcast the following message to the Taliban: